reffirk/reffirk/README.md

 <h1>WHO TF I'M?</h1>

-<h3>Sup', I'm Kriffer...I'm just a guy who decided to learn how to code, but I want to be a Vet in the future (it makes sense right?)...I dunno what I really want to do with this whole code think...By now I just want to learn new things and everything
+<h3>Sup', I'm Kriffer...I'm just a guy who decided to learn how to code, but I want to be a Vet in the future (it makes sense right?)...
+I dunno what I really want to do with this whole code think...
-I think this is it, cya soon, bye now :)</h3>
+By now I just want to learn new things and everything I think this is it, cya soon, bye now :)</h3>

 ### ***Main skills:***